FTariq/Git-and-GitHub-Tutorial/README.md

 If there are certain files/directories in this directory that you wish not to add, but you would still like to use '-A', you can create a .gitignore file and simply add each file and directory to omit on separate lines (this only works if they haven't already been added to the repository yet).
 ## Branches and merging
-The following commands view all existing branches, creates a new branch br, and then navigates to br:
+The following commands view all existing branches, creates a new branch 'br', and then navigates to br:
 ```
 git branch
 git branch br